dotnet/vscode-csharp/debugger.md

 * For attach scenarios modify the processName attribute of launch.json
 * If you want 'compile' support for F5 you need to create a tasks.json file .
 There are multiple ways to do this.
   * You can get it [here](https://github.com/OmniSharp/omnisharp-vscode/blob/dev/template-tasks.json) and put it manually next to your launch.json file
-  * ~~Or you can open the command pallette in VSC (F1) and run the command *"Debugger: Add tasks.json"* (Make sure you have installed Mono to be able to do so, see above.
-  (If you don't have Mono installed you might get an error saying *Omnisharp not running*)~~ Unfortunately this is currently not working.
-We're investigating why.
+  * Or you can open the command pallette in VSC (F1) and run the command *"Debugger: Add tasks.json"* (Make sure you have installed Mono to be able to do so, see above.
+If you don't have Mono installed you might get an error saying *Omnisharp not running*.)
   * Or if you just want debugging, you can comment out 'preCompileTask' field​
-* **Important hint:**If you run into an error modify your project.json to reference "NETStandrad.Library":"1.0.0-rc3-*"
+  * Modify your project.json to reference "NETStandard.Library":"1.0.0-rc3-*"
-  * Make sure the version number is correct.
-Currently dotnet new creates a project.json that references a version that's too old.
+   * Currently dotnet new creates a project.json that references a version that's too old.
 You should also get a hint to modify this.
-  * Afterwards run dotnet restore.
+   * Afterwards run *dotnet restore*.
 * In case you get a restore error due to lack of a NuGet.Config file, just create this file in the root directory of your project.
 You can find a sample [here](https://github.com/Microsoft/MIEngine/blob/abeebec39221c654bd69a0d2bcadca6a4a0d0392/tools/InstallToVSCode/CLRDependencies/NuGet.Config).

 ####Debugging Code compiled on another computer